What is the European Community Association Agreement?

 - There is a real need for their services and investments.

-In accordance with the published guidelines, if the above measures are met, the applicants will be granted leave to remain for an initial period of 12 months.
+By the published guidelines, if the above measures are met, the applicants will be granted leave to remain for an initial period of 12 months.
 Noting that the applicants are prevented from benefiting from the agreement if it is found that they violate UK immigration laws.
 Instead, they will be subject to the points-based system.

 The applicants may then submit applications for an extension under the same category.
 Upon this extension application, they must meet similar requirements to those above: